PowerShell/PowerShell-RFC/1-Draft/RFC00XX-PredIctive-IntelliSense.md

 - Provide extension model to support additional providers
 - Support the discovery of providers using `Get-PSSubsystem`
 - Provide Module owners method of registration
+- Provide improvements to the predictors through feedback

 Non-goals: